PulseMind/brokenranks-discord-roles/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 🗺️ Roadmap (TODO List)

+- Full language support for English & Polish (I should add in next commit)
+- Setting up the bot on a VPS server
+- Creating a public website for the bot
+- The first released version of the bot for public use

 ## 📝 License